KatharinaTrinley/Prediction-Model-Time-Series-Data/README.md

 Next, the extracted features are input to a Transformer Decoder, where the self-attention layers and feed-forward neural networks learn the relationships across the input sequences.
 Finally, a dense layer produces the final forecasted shipment processing time.

+`tcn_transformer_sparse-self-attention.py` New main file which includes the TCN Transformer model with the better performing Transformer with sparse self attention.

 `lin_reg.py` Implements a linear regression model.
+This is one of the baseline models.